AnishHassan/datadiggerdatabase/Tables/country_subregions.md

 ---

-## Usage Scenarios
+# Usage Scenarios

+* Displaying or filtering content at the subnational level (e.g., news, reports, stats).
-* Displaying localized content or statistics by subregion.
+* Organizing UIs such as dropdowns, maps, or autocomplete inputs by region.
-* Mapping regions within a country in UIs (e.g., dropdowns, filters).
-* Supporting administrative or geographic breakdowns for data.
+* Supporting geo-targeted delivery for economic, demographic, or policy data.
+* Structuring backend hierarchies for applications that operate regionally.

 ---

-## Query Examples
+# Query Examples

-### List all subregions for a specific country:
+# 1. List all subregions for a specific country:

 ```sql
 SELECT subregion_name, subregion_code